-Medical Emergency Immediate Action Notification Treatment Follow up Stop work.
-Assess the situation: Identify the severity (if necessary) evacuate For Class I incident contact Head Office Site Manager WHSE Coordinator Danger - do not enter an area that could be unsafe for you.
-Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
-Use a toolbox talk to follow up as soon as practicable.
-If the injured person cannot be moved to a medical centre, call Emergency Services 000 (or 112) & ask for an Ambulance.
-Act on their instructions Project DirectorConstruction ManagerGroup WHSE Manager Response - Establish the patient's level of consciousness Airway Record - document all details on form Incident Investigation Report (SE5101) Advise HSR If emergency occurs within an asbestos "bubble".
+Medical Emergency Immediate Action Notification Treatment Follow up • Stop work. • Assess the situation: - Identify the severity - (if necessary) evacuate If the injured person cannot be moved to a medical centre, call Emergency Services 000 (or 112) & ask for an Ambulance.
+Act on their instructions If emergency occurs within an asbestos "bubble".
 First aider to wear P2 respirator and disposal overalls and gloves.
 All clothing and equipment to be decontaminated on exit from bubble.
 Injured worker to be decontaminated if possible.
 Emergency services to be informed that worker is contaminated with asbestos.
-Client And: Emergency Response Coordinator Emergency Services / 000 Act on Breathing Circulation If the patient is conscious: Check for bleeding and / Advise History their instructions For Class 2 or 3 incident contact: Head Office Site Manager control with direct pressure.
+For Class I incident contact Head Office Site Manager WHSE Coordinator Project Manager Group WHSE Manager UHS Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
+Project Manager Where danger exists to the public or employees Act on emergency services instructions.
+If the patient is unconscious: Danger - do not enter an area that could be unsafe for you.
+Response - Establish the patient's level of consciousness Airway Breathing Circulation If the patient is conscious: Check for bleeding and control with direct pressure.
 Do not move patient except where the location is not safe & secure.
-Monitor vital signs WHSE Coordinator.Project DirectorConstruction Manager Provide First Aid to the level of your training.
-Contact the Project Coordinator or Construction Manager/Project Coordinator.
-Where danger exists to the public or employees Act on emergency services instructions. ,
+Monitor vital signs Provide First Aid to the level of your training.
+Contact the Project Engineer or Project Manager/Project Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
+Use a toolbox talk to follow up as soon as practicable.
+Record - document all details on form Incident Investigation Report (SE5101) Advise HSR